CelsusSound AV receivers Best Home Theater Receiver Under $500

 Denon AVR-S660H – best overall

 I want to start with my favorite, the Denon AVR-S660H.
-This is the most modern model on today’s list, which was released in 2021 and replaced the Denon AVR-S650H.
+This is the most modern model on my list, which was released in 2021 and replaced the Denon AVR-S650H.
 After testing many analogs in this price range, I can confidently say that the S650H is the best AVR under $500.
 And now, let’s take a closer look at it, and you will understand why I called it the leader in this nomination.

-The device has a 5.2 channel amplifier with about 75 watts per channel (8 ohms, 20Hz – 20kHz, THD: 0.08%).
+The device has a 5.2 channel amplifier with about 75 watts per channel (8 ohms, 20 Hz – 20 kHz, THD: 0.08%).
 It’s not outstanding power, but it’s more than enough for excellent performance in small to medium-sized rooms.

-Denon AVR-S660H back
+Denon AVR-S660H specifications

 The device understands and processes different audio formats very well (Lossy and Lossless).
 As for sound calibration, everything is easy.
 Thanks to Audyssey MultEQ technology, you can quickly adjust the sound according to your room’s parameters.
 By the way, the AVR-S660H supports voice control via Alexa, Apple Siri, and Google Assistant.
 Quick setup and easy receiver control are the second significant advantage of the Denon AVR-S660H.

-The receiver has six HDMI inputs (2.1); three of them support 8K resolution with HDCP 2.3 and ARC/eARC technology.
+This rather compact AV receiver has six HDMI inputs (2.1); three of them support 8K resolution with HDCP 2.3 and ARC/eARC technology.
 Unfortunately, there is one HDMI output, but I can’t call this a disadvantage of the AVR as this is a common situation for models of this range.
 Available connection methods include two subwoofer outs, Bluetooth, Wi-Fi, and Ethernet Ports.
 Phono (MM) input is an additional advantage.

-Denon AVR-S660H photo
+Denon AVR-S660H sound quality

 The device supports DTS HD Master, Dolby TrueHD, and multichannel stereo.
 After conducting various tests, I can confidently say that the sound is at a decent level.
 It sounds clean and dynamic, and I did not notice any significant distortion, even at high volume.
+However, running at high volume for long periods will cause the device to heat up quite a bit.
+This does not affect its operation in any way, but you should keep it in mind.

 The Denon AVR-S660H looks a little better when compared with the Yamaha RX-V4A.
 Both receivers offer similar video and sound quality.
 But in my opinion, Denon sounds more detailed.
 In addition, it has six HDMI inputs instead of Yamaha’s four and a Phono input.